Serpent-Tools/serpentine/book/src/containerd.md

 ```

 > [!NOTE]
-> The blow diagrams leave out the proxy if the instruction port isnt used.
+> The blow diagrams leave out the proxy where it isnt relevant.

 ## Snapshots
 Snapshots are essentially a docker layer, they are modification to the file system.